nomoral/macroman/README.md

 macroman
 ========

 There are many HTML5 build tools out there.
-But probally none that supports all templating engines you want to use.
+But probably none that supports all templating engines you want to use.
-In macroman to add for example support for CoffeeScript you need nothing more than the following line in your config.macroman.
+To add support for CoffeeScript in macroman you need nothing more than the following line in your `config.macroman`

 	:: coffee -c {file}